 What is an employee engagement committee?

-An engagement committee’s goal is to establish a direct line of contact between you and your people.
+An engagement committee’s goal is to create a direct line of contact between you and your people.
 This group of representatives will provide you with further information about what your employees think about the corporate values.

 They enable employees who would not otherwise have a significant impact on your employee engagement approach to express their opinions.
 As a result, employees who already have a say in your overarching strategy should not be on your employee engagement committee.
 Human resources professionals in your team, for instance, or high-level execs.